MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines-23h2.md

 :::zone pivot="azure-stack-hci"

 - You have Azure Stack HCI 23H2 or later installed on your cluster.
-For more information, see how to [Install Azure Stack HCI](../deploy/install-azure-stack-hci.md).
+For more information, see how to [Install the Azure Stack HCI, version 23H2 operating system](../deploy/deployment-install-os.md).

 - You have Network Controller installed.
 Network Controller enforces the default network policies.
 For more information, see how to [Install Network Controller](../deploy/sdn-wizard-23h2.md).